-To opt-out of third party cookie based personalised advertising as a result of Carbon you can click https://carbondmp.com/ads/ and follow the instructions there.
+To opt-out of personalised advertising by us and our partners as a result of our platform you can click https://carbondmp.com/ads/ and follow the instructions there.

-Your choice is only applied to the browser you are using at the time and our opt-out mechanism uses a third-party so if these are not enabled in your browser or if you use certain ad-blocking tools our mechanism may not work correctly (though we will remove any statistical or non-cookie identifiers present at the time of opt-out).
+Your choice is only applied to the browser you are using at the time and our opt-out mechanism uses either a third-party or first-party cookie so if these are not enabled in your browser or if you use certain ad-blocking tools our mechanism may not work correctly (though we will remove any statistical or non-cookie identifiers present at the time of opt-out).
 Please also note that deleting your cookies is not the same as opting out and if you clear your cookies you will need to renew your opt-out choice.
-You can email email@example.com for instructions on also opting out of first party cookie based personalised advertising as a result of Carbon.

 - Digital Advertising Alliance Consumer Choice – www.aboutads.info/choices